data-derp/exercise-co2-vs-temperature-databricks/data-workflow/README.md

 ![databricks-workflow-ingestion-task.png](./assets/databricks-workflow-ingestion-task.png)

+6. Once you have created the Ingestion task, click the PLUS button to add your Transformation task.

-8. Create a task with a unique name for the Transformation task (select your Transformation notebook in your workspace and select YOUR cluster)
+7. Create a task with a unique name for the Transformation task (select your Transformation notebook in your workspace and select YOUR cluster)

 ![databricks-workflow-transformation-task.png](./assets/databricks-workflow-transformation-task.png)

-11. Back in the workflows menu, click play to kick off your task
+8. Back in the workflows menu, click play to kick off your task

 ![databricks-workflow-trigger.png](./assets/databricks-workflow-trigger.png)